Carry-Over Lottery Allocation: Practical Incentive-Compatible Drafts

+COLA is a framework, and there are many possible variants within the framework.
+This paper discusses possible variants later, but primarily focuses on Classic COLA, which is one instance within the framework.

-COLA is also practical to implement.
+Classic COLA is practical to implement.
 It uses a familiar draft with lottery, requiring minimal changes to existing league procedures and fan expectations.
-Traded draft picks need special handling, but COLA solves this by excluding traded picks from lottery eligibility entirely.
+Traded draft picks need special handling, but COLA solves this by excluding traded picks from lottery eligibility.
 The mechanism also accommodates variations in draft class strength.
 For a weak class, a team might view a lottery win as undesirable due to a loss of tickets in future lotteries, so there is an option to skip the lottery for a cost.
 For a strong draft class, many teams might prefer to be in the lottery instead of the playoffs.
-This violates a key assumption of anti-tanking mechanisms: winning is the primary goal, with draft picks as a secondary consideration.
+This violates a key assumption of anti-tanking mechanisms: reaching the playoffs is the primary goal, with draft picks as a secondary consideration.
 This problem has no solution in existing mechanisms, because if all teams prefer the lottery, no mechanism can both reward weak teams and prevent tanking.
 To address this, COLA identifies strong draft classes in advance using a Bayesian Truth Serum–based media survey and correspondingly expands lottery access as far as necessary but only when necessary, maintaining incentive compatibility without altering the core structure of the mechanism.